 But how do you cross examine?
 What do you do when you’re cross examined?
 When you’re up in the stand what is the first question you’ll be asked?
 How do you proceed in asking these questions?
 These are all questions you need to know before proceeding with being cross examined or cross examining someone.

-“But in criminal proceedings the rules have not been relaxed.
-So, if someone goes, “Oh, I heard my mom said that my brother was doing this.”
+“In criminal proceedings, if someone goes, “Oh, I heard my mom said that my brother was doing this.”
 This may be immediately ruled out.
 “I spoke to the police officer, and the police officer said to me that I’m guilty.”
 This may be immediately ruled out, because this is speculation.
 Speculation, what do I mean by that?
 Oh, he’s got dreadlocks, he’s guilty.
 No, that’s simply not possible.
 Any kind of evidence like that, should be immediately ruled out in criminal proceedings.”

-The point isn’t to trap the witness.
-But rather, find out the truth of what’s being said.
+The point of cross examination isn’t to trap the witness.
+But rather find out the truth of what is being said.
 That’s why 10 lawyers and going to get 10 different outcomes, because up in the stand is where all the magic happens.

-If you’re worried about your trial or court date, we recommend consulting the WN Legal team for advice.
-Don’t go at it alone.
-See the WN Legal website for more information.
+If you’re worried about your trial or court date, don’t’ just rely on these cross examination tips.
+We strongly recommend consulting with a qualified criminal defence lawyer Perth.
+Don’t leave it to chance or go at it alone.
+See the WN Legal website for more information and book your free 30 minute consultation today.